This mentor is unavailable at this time

 Brit Milah/Hatafat: No

-Bet Din: Yes, (Jewish clergy and/or lay members)
+Bet Din: Yes, (Jewish clergy and/or lay Jewish community leaders)

 Students Accepted: Scholarship, Chai, Mitzvah

-Originally from Montreal, Canada, I spent time living in France, Cuba and Israel before moving to the United States in 1997.
-I studied at several Orthodox yeshivas, including Pardes in Jerusalem, prior to beginning my studies, as a Reform rabbi, at Hebrew Union College, because it was important to me to understand what I was reforming.
-I believe in making educated choices from the rich set of resources provided by Jewish tradition, in order to ensure that every ritual and prayer is meaningful.
+Originally from Montreal, Canada, Rabbi Siritsky studied in Jerusalem at several Orthodox yeshivas, prior to beginning her studies as a Reform rabbi at Hebrew Union College.
+For Rabbi Siritsky, studying Judaism from traditional perspectives was crucial because “it was important to understand what we are reforming”.
+Rabbi Siritsky believes in making educated choices from the rich set of resources provided by Jewish tradition, in order to ensure that every ritual and prayer is meaningful.

-While my years living and studying in an Orthodox community have definitely shaped me, I am a founding board member of the Society of Classical Reform Judaism, due to my unwavering commitment to advocacy for interfaith families and the creation of inclusive Jewish communities that are unconditionally welcoming of all spiritual seekers, regardless of their religious background, relationship status, identity or Hebrew speaking ability.
+Rabbi Siritsky is a founding board member of the Society of Classical Reform Judaism, due to her unwavering commitment to advocacy for interfaith families and the creation of inclusive Jewish communities that are unconditionally welcoming of all spiritual seekers, regardless of their religious background, relationship status, identity or Hebrew speaking ability.

-In addition to nearly a decade working in synagogues, teaching, counseling and participating in life cycle events, I also trained as an interfaith chaplain, and worked with the American Red Cross after 9/11, providing counseling and support at the family assistance center, Ground Zero and the morgue.
-This led me to get a second Masters in Social Work, and I have spent several years working as a psychotherapist, social worker, counselor and chaplain in multiple settings including hospice, palliative care.
+In addition to nearly a decade working in synagogues, teaching, counseling and participating in life cycle events, she is also trained as an interfaith chaplain, and worked with the American Red Cross after 9/11, providing counseling and support at the family assistance center, Ground Zero and the morgue.

 Doctorate of Ministry and Pastoral Counseling